ladunjexa/reactjs18-explorium/README.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-This section used to mention useful resources and libraries that used in Explorium ChatGPT DALL-E
+This section used to mention useful resources and libraries that used in Explorium

  - [RapidAPI](https://rapidapi.com/)
  - [Google Fonts](https://fonts.google.com/)